 Iva Lloyd, ND, RPP, is a Naturopathic Doctor, Registered Polarity Practitioner, and Reiki Master.
 In 2002, she founded Naturopathic Foundations.
 She teaches part-time at the Canadian College of Naturopathic Medicine and writes for various journals and magazines.
 She is editor of the Vital Link - the journal for the Canadian Association of Naturopathic Doctors.
 Dr. Lloyd is the author of four books: Building a Successful Naturopathic Practice, Messages from the Body, A Guide to the Energetics of Health, The Energetics of Health, a naturopathic assessment and History of Naturopathic Medicine, a Canadian Perspective.

-Keri Marshall, ND, is the chief medical officer for Nordic Naturals and is in private practice in the Washington, DC, area.
+Keri Marshall MS, ND, is the director of global lipid science and advocacy for DSM Nutritional Products and is also in private practice in the Washington, DC, area.
 She is a licensed naturopathic doctor specializing in pediatrics and chronic disease management.
-Marshall received her naturopathic medical degree from National College of Naturopathic Medicine, her masters in epidemiology from SUNY at Buffalo, and her BS from George Washington University.
+Marshall received her naturopathic medical degree from National College of Naturopathic Medicine, her masters in epidemiology from SUNY at Buffalo, and her bachelor of science from George Washington University.
 She has authored many journal articles, has served on several advisory boards and on the NH Board of Naturopathic Examiners, and appears regularly in the media.

 Kasra Pournadeali (pour-na-deli), ND, the Director of the Northwest Center for Optimal Health, has been a healthcare provider since 1992.
 He serves on the Foundation for Care Management, an ACCME and ACPE-Accredited CME granting organization, and is a graduate of Oklahoma and Bastyr University where he serves as faculty.
 Dr. Pournadeali speaks and writes locally and nationally, is Past President of the Washington Association of Naturopathic Physicians, and led the administration that modernized the naturopathic scope in Washington in 2004 and again in 2005.